ChemeketaCS/csweb/content/courses/CS260_202020/week01.md

 * Optional second source reading: Linear and Binary search in the [CS160 Reader Algorithms Chapter](http://computerscience.chemeketa.edu/cs160Reader/Algorithms/index.html)
 * Do Searching WS
 * Do Searching CPPLab - you can find the code as a QTCreator project in the Search project in the cs260Code repository

+## Assignment 1

+We won't finish with the material for assignment 1 until next week.
+But, as soon as your learn how to use git to setup the assignment, you are ready to get started on parts 1 & 2 - they are CS161 level code.
+See weeks 5 (File IO) and 9 (Structs) from [CS161]({{< ref "/courses/cs161/" >}}) if you need to review reading in the data.
+Get this done this week.
+Really.
+You will be sad if you do not.